gsalzet/website_gsalzet/content/authors/admin/_index.md

 ---
 # Biography
 I’m a PhD student in forest bioeconomics modelling 🌳.

-My research focuses on the sustainability of forest sector and their interactions with tropical forest dynamics in the context of French Guiana.
+My research focuses on the forest sector and its interactions with the forest dynamics in the context of French Guiana.
-I am also interested in the forests ecosystems services and their evaluation.
+I am also particulary interested in the forest ecosystem services and their evaluation.